tjsavage/canvas2/README.md

 `pod/` - Contains the repo and app for pod.

 `system-config.json` - The system config that is copied to the device.

+`.pm2/logs/*` - Pod uses `pm2` under the hood to run, so logs for the instances are stored here.

 ## Firebase Database